bhvishal9/ritam/evals/README.md

 - `matched` — boolean, per the type-specific match semantics above
 - `returned_docs` — list of returned doc paths
+- `returned_scores` — cross-encoder score per returned chunk, rounded to 4 dp
 - `num_returned` — count of returned docs
 - `error` — `null` on success, or an error label (e.g. `rate_limit`)
+- `input_cost_usd` / `output_cost_usd` / `total_cost_usd` — generation cost for the row, or `null` when the run couldn't be priced
+- `model` — generation model that answered the row

+Cost is per-row, so `results.json` supports a cost-per-query figure alongside the quality metrics — that's the point of carrying it here rather than only in the logs.
+Note it covers generation only; embedding cost is not tracked.

 ## Summary metrics

-The CLI prints aggregate metrics:
+The CLI prints, in this order:

-- `Matched examples` / `Missed examples` / `Errored examples`
+- `Total examples` and `Errored examples`
+- A retrieval block over **factual + multi_hop rows only**:
+  - `Matched` / `Missed`
-- `Observed recall` = `matched / total`
+  - `Observed recall` = `matched / retrieval total` — errors count against you
-- `Retrieval recall` = `matched / non-error`
+  - `Retrieval recall` = `matched / non-error retrieval rows`
-- `Coverage` = fraction of non-error rows where `num_returned > 0`
+  - `Coverage` = fraction of non-error retrieval rows where `num_returned > 0`
+- `Abstention rate` over `out_of_scope` rows = fraction where the system correctly returned nothing
+- A per-`query_type` breakdown (factual / multi_hop / out_of_scope), when more than one type is present
 - `Error breakdown` by error class

+The two recall figures differ only when rows errored, and the gap between them is the signal: a healthy run has them equal.
+Observed recall is the honest number to quote, because it refuses to hide rate-limited rows.

-Per-bucket metrics (factual easy/med/hard, multi-hop, out-of-scope) are not yet emitted by the script.
-Until they are, the recommended workflow is to post-process `results.json` by grouping on the `id` prefix.
-A summary global score that hides bucket-level regressions is the failure mode this dataset is designed to expose; don't rely only on it.
+What the script still does *not* emit is the difficulty tiers — `f_easy` / `f_med` / `f_hard` are encoded only in the `id`, and the breakdown groups by `query_type`, so all three collapse into one `factual` number.
+For tier-level reporting, post-process `results.json` by grouping on the `id` prefix.
+A factual score that holds steady while the hard tier quietly collapses is exactly the failure this dataset is built to expose, and the aggregate will not show it to you.

 ## Interpreting changes